crossplane/crossplane/docs/introduction/composition.md

     apiVersion: example.org/v1alpha1
     kind: CompositeMySQLInstance

-  # This Composition defines a patch set with the name "Metadata", which consists
+  # This Composition defines a patch set with the name "metadata", which consists
   # of 2 individual patches.
 Patch sets can be referenced from any of the base
   # resources within the Composition to avoid having to repeat patch definitions.
   # A PatchSet can contain any of the other patch types, except another PatchSet.
   patchSets:
-  - name: Metadata
+  - name: metadata
     patches:
+    # When toFieldPath is omitted it defaults to fromFieldPath.
     - fromFieldPath: metadata.labels
+    # Exercise caution when patching labels and annotations.
+Crossplane replaces
+    # patched objects - it does not merge them.
+This means that patching from
+    # the 'metadata.annotations' field path will _replace_ all of a composed
+    # resource's annotations, including annotations prefixed with crossplane.io/
+    # that control Crossplane's behaviour.
+Patching the entire annotations
+    # object can therefore have unexpected consquences and is not recommended.
+    # Instead patch specific annotations by specifying their keys.
+    - fromFieldPath: metadata.annotations[crossplane.io/external-name]
-    - fromFieldPath: metadata.annotations
+    - fromFieldPath: metadata.annotations[example.org/app-name]

   # This Composition reconciles a CompositeMySQLInstance by patching from
   # the CompositeMySQLInstance "to" new instances of the infrastructure